Katie0xCPP/best_selling_books_analysis/README.md

-Best-Selling Books Data Analysis
+# Best-Selling Books Data Analysis

 A Python data analysis project that explores best-selling books to uncover trends in authors, genres, ratings, and yearly patterns.

-Overview
+## Overview

 This project analyzes a dataset of best-selling books using pandas for data manipulation and matplotlib for visualization.
-The goal is to understand patterns such as:

-Which authors appear most frequently

-Rating distributions and review behavior

-Average ratings by genre

-Trends in best-sellers across years

-Correlations between ratings and review counts

-Everything is reproducible in a clean VS Code environment using a virtual environment.
+The goals include identifying frequent authors, understanding rating distributions, examining genre trends, analyzing the relationship between ratings and reviews, and exploring how best-selling books change across years.

-Project Structure
+## Project Structure

 best_selling_books_analysis/
 │
 ├── bestsellers.csv          # Dataset containing the book data
 ├── analyze_books.py         # Main analysis script
 └── .venv/                   # Virtual environment (not uploaded to GitHub)

-Technologies Used

-Python 3

-pandas — data loading and cleaning

-matplotlib — visualizations

-VS Code — development environment

-Virtual Environment (.venv) — isolated package management

-Features and Analysis

-The analysis includes:

-Dataset Loading and Inspection

-Previewing rows

-Checking data types

-Summary statistics

-Data Cleaning

-Ensuring numeric types (Ratings, Reviews, Price, Year)

-Handling missing or malformed rows

-Author Frequency Analysis

-Top 10 most common bestselling authors

-Bar chart visualization

-Rating Distribution

-Histograms of user ratings

-Summary statistics

-Rating vs. Reviews Correlation

-Scatter plots

-Calculated correlation coefficient

-Genre Analysis

-Average rating per genre

-Genre comparison bar chart

-Bestsellers Over Time

-Number of bestselling books per year

-Line graph showing historical patterns

-How to Run the Project

-Clone or download the repository

-Open the folder in VS Code

-In the terminal, create and activate a virtual environment:
+## Technologies Used

+- Python 3
+- pandas for data loading and cleaning
+- matplotlib for visualizations
+- VS Code for development
+- Virtual environment (.venv) for package isolation

+## Features and Analysis

+### Dataset Loading and Inspection
+- Loading the CSV file
+- Displaying initial rows
+- Showing data types and summary statistics

+### Data Cleaning
+- Converting columns to numeric types
+- Removing or handling malformed rows

+### Author Frequency Analysis
+- Identifying the most common bestselling authors
+- Generating bar charts

+### Rating Distribution
+- Visualizing histograms of user ratings
+- Computing rating statistics

+### Rating vs. Reviews Correlation
+- Creating scatter plots
+- Calculating correlation coefficients

+### Genre Analysis
+- Comparing average ratings across genres
+- Visualizing results with bar charts

+### Bestsellers Over Time
+- Counting bestsellers per year
+- Plotting historical trends

+## How to Run the Project

+1. Clone or download this repository.
+2. Open the folder in VS Code.
+3. In the terminal, create and activate a virtual environment:

 python -m venv .venv
 .venv\Scripts\activate

-Install required libraries:
+4. Install the required Python libraries:

 pip install pandas matplotlib

-Run the main analysis script:
+5. Run the analysis script:

 python analyze_books.py

-View results directly in the terminal and through generated plots.
+6. View results in the terminal and in the generated plots.

-Data
+## Dataset

-The dataset bestsellers.csv includes:
+The file bestsellers.csv contains the following columns:

-Name — Book title
+- Name (book title)

-Author
+- Author

-User Rating
+- User Rating

-Reviews
+- Reviews

-Price
+- Price

-Year (bestseller year)
+- Year (bestseller year)

-Genre (Fiction / Non-Fiction)
+- Genre (Fiction or Non-Fiction)

-License
+## License

-This project is for educational and analytical purposes.
+This project is intended for educational and analytical use.

+Created using Python, pandas, and matplotlib.